-Welcome to the third trimester!
-Pregnancy is divided into three chunks, known as trimesters…. and we've made it to round three.
-Over the next few weeks, you will probably start to feel a bit more uncomfortable and tired, but keep your eyes on the prize.
-In around 12 weeks, you will have a beautiful baby.
+Welcome to the 3rd trimester!
+Pregnancy is divided into 3 stages, known as trimesters…. and you're now in the 3rd stage.
+Over the next few weeks, you will probably start to feel a bit more uncomfortable and tired.

 You may be getting a bit of heartburn and indigestion.
-That's your growing baby and hormones creating havoc with your digestive system.
+That's down to your growing baby and hormones affecting your digestive system.

-Your back will also be under strain, thanks to all the extra weight you're now carrying around.
-It won't help that your joints and ligaments are also looser than usual.
+Your back will also be under strain, due to the extra weight you're carrying around.
+Your joints and ligaments will also be looser than usual.

 Your ankles, feet and face could be puffing out a bit, particularly when it's hot.
 This is probably due to water retention, but get it checked out, just in case it's pre-eclampsia.
 This is a condition where you may feel perfectly well, but then your blood pressure can get dangerously high, very quickly.

-A quick-fix for many niggling conditions in the third trimester is to put your feet up.
-But if you are worried about anything at all, then talk to your midwife or doctor, or call NHS 111.
+Rest can help with a lot of your symptoms, so make sure you get lots of it.
+But if you are worried about anything at all, talk to your midwife or doctor, or call NHS 111.

-Make sure you're clued up about some of the harmful infections in pregnancy, so that you can do your best to avoid them.
+Make sure you know about some of the harmful infections in pregnancy, so that you can do your best to avoid them.

-Here are three ways you can protect your unborn baby…
+Here are 3 ways you can protect your unborn baby…

-Wash your hands regularly with soap and water, particularly if you're in contact with children or nappies, as they could carry a virus called CMV (cytomegalovirus).
+Wash your hands regularly with soap and water for at least 20 seconds, particularly if you're in contact with children or nappies, as they could carry a virus called CMV (cytomegalovirus).

-If you haven't had chickenpox let your doctor or midwife know if you come into contact with anyone who could be infectious.
-The disease can be spread up to two days before spots appear, until five days afterwards.
+If you have not had chickenpox let your doctor or midwife know if you come into contact with anyone who could be infectious.
+The disease can be spread up to 2 days before spots appear, until 5 days afterwards.
 It's safest for you when there are no new blisters or moist crusts on the spots.